 One of MCC’s core principles is that aid is most effective in countries with a sound commitment to accountable and democratic governance.

-MCC is at the forefront of using digital technologies to deliver information that is secure, user-friendly, innovative and effective at helping the agency reduce poverty through economic growth.
+MCC is at the forefront of emerging digital technologies, relying on them to deliver information that is secure, user-friendly, innovative and effective at helping the agency reduce poverty through economic growth.

 MCC helps the poor by empowering its partner countries to pursue policies and reforms that deliver greater resources to invest in their people and promote long-term economic growth.